What is Asbestos?

 Older homes, schools and commercial buildings are the most common places to find asbestos-containing products.
 If these products are in good condition and not disturbed, they are not immediately dangerous.
 However, when a building containing asbestos is renovated or torn down, or if the asbestos is damaged or disturbed, minute asbestos fibers may be released into the air.
 These fibers may remain airborne for long periods of time before settling in dust.

-People working with or around asbestos (miners, asbestos abatement workers, custodial and maintenance workers, and insulation workers) face greater risk of exposure.
-If proper safety precautions—masks and coverings—are not used, workers may carry asbestos fibers to their homes and families.3
+People working with or around asbestos (miners, asbestos abatement workers, custodial and maintenance workers and insulation workers) face greater risk of exposure than the general public.
+If proper safety precautions—masks and coverings—are not used, workers are at risk.
+If the workers bring home work clothes and equipment, they may carry asbestos fibers home to their families, placing them at risk.

-Exposure to high concentrations of airborne asbestos over long periods can create non-cancerous problems in the lungs and chest.
-Such exposure also can scar tissue in the lungs, in a condition called asbestosis.3 The scar tissue does not behave like normal, healthy lung tissue and makes breathing difficult.
+Exposure to high concentrations of airborne asbestos over long periods can also create scar tissue in the lungs, in a condition called asbestosis.
+The scar tissue does not behave like normal, healthy lung tissue and makes breathing difficult.
 Asbestosis is a very serious and life-threatening disease.
-Fortunately, most people who are only exposed to moderate levels of asbestos are not likely to develop these more serious diseases.
-1
+Fortunately, most people who are only exposed to moderate levels of asbestos are not likely to develop these serious diseases.

-If you know or suspect there is asbestos in your home or workplace, leave the material alone if possible.
-Exposure to asbestos-containing materials is minimal as long as they are in good condition and not disturbed.
+It is difficult to tell when asbestos is in the air.
+The tiny fibers have no odor or taste, and they do not irritate your eyes or throat or make your skin itch.
+If you know or suspect there is asbestos in your home or workplace, leave the material alone.
+Exposure to asbestos from building materials is minimal if they are in good condition and not disturbed.
 Fibers are unlikely to become airborne unless materials are cut, ripped or sanded.
 If you need to remodel, remove or clean up asbestos, be sure to hire trained professionals.